alexeykuz-sys/MyRecipe-MS3/README.md

 The site owner has the following goals:

 -   To provide users with clean and easy way to create recipes
--   To encourage users to learn more
--   To provide platform with colours and fonts stimulating users experience.
--   To give users control over the game, by choosing of the language, initiating and resetting the game and timer.
+-   To give users control over the ingredients and methods of cooking.

 # [](https://github.com/alexeykuz-sys/LinguaGames-Project-MS2#users)Users:

-Individuals interested to learn a new language with no age limitation.
+Individuals interested to keep their recipes in digital form

 # [](https://github.com/alexeykuz-sys/LinguaGames-Project-MS2#user-goals)User goals: